Are Oats and Oat Flour Gluten-Free?

 Fact 3: A thorough third-party certification process can help ensure a gluten-free product

-The requirements of certification are intended to help producers identify and remove potential risks of cross-contact with gluten.
-Many of the Purity Protocol and Mechanically Separated oat producers come to the GFCO to have their oats certified.
+The best way to know oats are gluten-free is to look for a third-party gluten-free certification mark, like the one used by GFCO.
+The requirements of certification are intended to help processors identify and remove potential risks of cross-contact with gluten.
+Many processors of Purity Protocol and mechanically sorted oats come to GFCO to have their oats certified.

-Once oats are processed, testing at this stage can be part of verifying that the oats are actually gluten-free.
-Testing alone doesn’t guarantee a food item is gluten-free because there are many steps before and after testing where cross-contact could happen if proper procedures aren’t followed
+During GFCO certification, all procedures involved in oat processing are audited and oats are tested multiple times to verify that they are gluten-free.
+Testing alone does not guarantee oats are gluten-free because there are many steps before and after testing where cross-contact could happen if proper procedures aren’t followed.

-Testing for gluten is just the final verification that a producer has taken the right steps to make a gluten-free product, but all of the steps before that are also essential.
-For example, the GFCO certification process includes 80 requirements for product certifications that apply to any product, including oats and foods containing oats.
+The GFCO certification process includes 80 requirements for product certification that apply to any product, including oats and foods containing oats.
 These requirements include:

 - Supplier review and approval

 - Purchasing protocols to make sure the materials purchased are gluten-free

 - Examination and review of incoming shipments to make sure they are correct and that there has been no gluten cross-contact

 - Correct storage of gluten-free and gluten-containing raw materials